Continuing Education Activity

 Evaluation

-- Complete blood count: Leukocytosis with eosinophilia >3,000/mm3 is the cardinal finding in a patient with TPE.
+- Complete blood count: Leukocytosis with eosinophilia >3,000/µL is the cardinal finding in a patient with tropical pulmonary eosinophilia.

-- Stool examination: To rule out other parasites causing the pulmonary eosinophilia syndrome.
+- Stool examination: Confirmatory findings of other parasites causing pulmonary eosinophilia syndrome help to exclude tropical pulmonary eosinophilia.

-- Quantitative serum immunoglobulin test: Elevated immunoglobulin E level is frequently seen in a patient with TPE.
+- Quantitative serum immunoglobulin test: Elevated immunoglobulin E level is frequently seen in a patient with tropical pulmonary eosinophilia.

 - Indirect ELISA test: Diagnosis is confirmed by a rise in filarial antibody titers.[13]

-- Chest x-ray: May show reticulonodular opacities or miliary mottling in the middle or lower lung zones.
-About 20 to 30% of patients with TPE may have normal lungs.
+- Chest x-ray: A chest x-ray may show reticulonodular opacities, miliary mottling in the middle or lower lung zones, or an interlobular septal thickening.[11]
+About 20% to 30% of patients with tropical pulmonary eosinophilia may have normal lungs.
 Fibrosis may be seen in advanced disease.

-- Pulmonary function tests (PFTs): Typically shows a mixed pattern with a predominant restrictive and mild to moderate obstructive pattern.
+- Pulmonary function tests (PFTs): This study typically shows a mixed pattern, with a predominant restrictive and mild to moderate obstructive pattern.
+A mild hypoxemia may be present.[11]

 Treatment / Management

 Concomitant therapy with corticosteroids reduces inflammation of airways in a chronic setting.
-It is postulated that lower respiratory tract inflammatory cells release superoxide and hydrogen peroxide, which causes chronic respiratory tract inflammation and mild interstitial lung disease that is reduced by corticosteroids.
-Strongyloidiasis infection in the lung should be ruled out before starting corticosteroids due to the risk of disseminated infection.[10][11]
+Experts postulate that lower respiratory tract inflammatory cells that release superoxide and hydrogen peroxide, which causes chronic respiratory tract inflammation and mild interstitial lung disease, are reduced by corticosteroids.
+Strongyloidiasis (threadworm) infection in the lung should be ruled out before starting corticosteroids due to the risk of disseminated infection.[16][17][18][19]

 Differential Diagnosis

-- Pulmonary eosinophilia due to other infectious cause - Strongyloides, Toxocara, and Ascariasis
+- Pulmonary eosinophilia due to other infectious causes, eg, Strongyloides, Toxocara, and Ascariasis

 - Bronchial asthma